Peter Claver, a Spanish Jesuit priest, is the patron saint of Colombia and of evangelization among people of color.

 In Cartagena, where thousands of slaves were brought each year, Claver headed to the wharf as soon as a slave ship was sighted.
 He moved through the filthy and diseased holds to doctor and minister to their ill-treated and terrified human cargo.
 After the slaves were herded from the ship and penned in nearby yards to be studied by buyers, Claver brought them medicine, food, and other basic necessities.
 He assured the slaves of their human dignity and Christ’s love for them.

 During his 40-year ministry, Claver worked tirelessly for the spiritual and physical care of slaves.
 It is estimated that he single-handedly catechized and baptized 300,000 of them.

 Claver’s ministry extended beyond slaves as well.
 He preached in the city square, gave missions and brought the sacraments to sailors, traders and the wealthy landowners too.
 He was also a frequent visitor to the city’s hospitals.
 He became a moral force in the city, eventually becoming instrumental in improving slave conditions.

 At age 70, Claver contracted a paralytic illness resembling Parkinson’s Disease that almost killed him.
 For the last four years of his life he suffered constant pain and could no longer celebrate Mass.
 His care was neglected and he became largely forgotten.
 He died on September 9, 1654.

 It was only after his death that the amazing scope of Peter Claver’s ministry began to be realized.
-He was canonized in 1888 by Pope Leo XIII and is memorialized on September 9.
+He was canonized in 1888 by Pope Leo XIII and is his feast day is September 9.